opyate/godot-llm-experiment/README.md

 # Part 4: It talks!
 To itself!

-See the [chat transcript](docs/chat-transcript.txt) (which is funny, because I've jsut finished Left Hand Of Darkness last week).
+See the [chat transcript](docs/chat-transcript.txt) (which is funny, because I've just finished Left Hand Of Darkness last week).
 The `~~~` is when I refresh the dialogue history so the context doesn't blow up.

 A bit rough and ready, but run with: